jcoupon/swot/README.md

 ### tree and weights

 `printTree`: outputs the tree structure in "out".data[1,2]\_tree.[ascii,fits].
 Output format in ascii or fits, depending on input file format.
-The recorded columns are "dim1 dim2 ... dimNDIM weight1 weight2 ... weigntNsamples rank".
+The recorded columns are "dim1 dim2 ... dimNDIM sub_weights1 sub_weights2 ... sub_weightsNamples sub_id rank".

 `printTreeAndExit`: same as above but exists after.